Action, entropy and pair creation rate of charged black holes in de Sitter space: A comment on the Festina Lente bound

 In flat space, as well as Anti-de Sitter space, the Weak Gravity Conjecture is based on the idea that any black hole should be able to decay, even if the black hole is extremal and has a vanishing temperature, without producing a remnant naked singularity, in line with the Cosmic Censorship Conjecture (see \cite{Wald:CC} and references therein).
 This puts a lower bound on the charge $q_e$ to mass $m_e$ ratio of an elementary excitation, explaining why the gravitational force is weak relative to the electromagnetic force.

 In de Sitter space the configuration space of charged black holes has a more elaborate structure (see Figure~\ref{shark}), implying that the Cosmic Censorship Conjecture should forbid both decay by emitting too much charge $\delta q$, as well as emitting too much mass $\delta m$, to avoid ending up in the region to the right of the Nariai boundary or to the left of the extremal boundary, respectively.
-Moreover, we expect the effective evolution to be described by thermodynamics, i.e., the gradient of the entropy function (see Figure~\ref{phasentro}).
-This implies that the probability of decay from a macroscopic black hole with mass and charge parameters $(m,q)$ to one with parameters $(m',q')=(m-\delta m, q-\delta q)$ is always proportional to $\exp[\Delta S]=\exp[-(S(m,q)-S(m',q')]$.
+Moreover, since empty de Sitter corresponds to the maximum entropy state, one might expect the effective black hole decay to be described by thermodynamics, i.e., the gradient of the entropy function (see Figure~\ref{phasentro}).
+This suggests that the probability of decay from a macroscopic black hole with mass and charge parameters $(m,q)$ to one with parameters $(m',q')=(m-\delta m, q-\delta q)$ is always proportional to $\exp[\Delta S]$, with $\Delta S \equiv S(m',q')-S(m,q)$.

-As explained in \cite{Aalsma:2018}, using an s-wave tunneling formalism in flat and AdS space, this is true as long as one avoids the so-called ``superradiant'' regime at low energies, which describes a fast decay of all the charge of the black hole.
-We expect an analogous line of reasoning should hold just as well in de Sitter space.
-Indeed, in \cite{FestinaLente:2019} one concludes, supported by explicit calculations of the Schwinger pair creation rate, that the adiabatic, small mass regime should be avoided,\footnote{This should coincide with the superradiant regime, as explained in \cite{Aalsma:2018}.} otherwise the decay to singular states to the right of the Nariai boundary would be possible, violating the Cosmic Censorship Conjecture and prohibiting an effective description of the decay in terms of thermodynamics.
+As explained in \cite{Aalsma:2018}, using an s-wave tunneling formalism in flat and AdS space, this is what one indeed finds, even in the so-called ``superradiant regime'' at low energies, where $\Delta S>0$, describing a fast, entropically favourable, decay of the charge of the black hole.
+We expect an analogous line of reasoning to hold just as well in de Sitter space.
+Indeed, in \cite{Montero:2019ekk} one concludes, supported by explicit calculations of the Schwinger pair creation rate, that the adiabatic, small mass regime should be avoided,\footnote{This should coincide with the superradiant regime, as explained in \cite{Aalsma:2018}.
+As for rotating black holes, the superradiant regime for charged black holes allows energy to be extracted by scattering a beam of charged particles off the charged black hole, through stimulated pair creation in a region close to the black hole.
+This charged black hole `generalized ergosphere' region will depend on the properties of the charged particle flux, as opposed to the universal ergosphere of a rotating black hole \cite{Denardo:1973pyo}.} otherwise the decay to singular states to the right of the Nariai boundary would be possible, violating the Cosmic Censorship Conjecture and prohibiting an effective description of the (slow) decay.
 This sets a lower ``Festina Lente'' bound on the mass of an elementary excitation, in contrast to the Weak Gravity Conjecture, which sets an upper bound on the mass of an elementary excitation.